mapbox/mapbox-gl-native/README.md

 # Usage

+## Desktop

 - Press 'R' to reset the transform
 - Press 'N' to reset north
 - Press Tab to toggle debug information
 - Press Esc to quit

+## Mobile

+- Pan to move
+- Pinch to zoom
+- Double-tap to zoom in one level
+- Two-finger single-tap to zoom out one level
+- Long-press to reset north